phicunguyen/CubeMx-Led-blinking-over-vcp/README.md

       2. ']' indicates end of packet.
       3. First 2 bytes is opcode.
       4. follow bytes are data.
-      5. All the data bytes and including the opcode will be convert to ascii execpt the '[' and ']'
+      5. All the data bytes and including the opcode will be convert to ascii except the '[' and ']'
       6. Every hex bytes now become two ascii bytes.